dukeduck1984/Swelltech-Omakase-Drilling-Guide/README.md

 ![u/hibri808's board](https://preview.redd.it/pr8el15y5yf91.jpg?width=960&crop=smart&auto=webp&s=cc77650a795f973a9071d486941262f13e161712)

-* I own a bunch of surfskates - Carver, Yow, Smoothstar etc.  The Swelltech is always my goto choice for flat ground riding.
-In fact I couldn't pump properly until I rode a Swelltech.
+* The Swelltech is always my goto choice for flat ground riding.
 Many other Swelltech users complained about the deck being too narrow at the tail, or the kick being too flat, or the traction pad being not comfortable.
 I personally don't have a strong opinion about the deck but am curious about trying a Swelltech with a smaller wheelbase, and it's always good to have more real estate for the feet.
 So as soon as I came across that post on Reddit, I decided to give it a shot.
 Again thanks to u/hibri808 who answered my many questions, and this project is the fruit of his wisdom and experience, plus a little fine-tuning of my own.